 The purpose of the encoding that this specification defines is to allow a software agent on one network node to communicate a rich (or extended) error to a software agent on another network node.
 This specification does not define how an extended error is transmitted between network nodes.
-A protocol outside this specification MUST beis used for that purpose.
+A protocol outside this specification is used for that purpose.
 This specification only defines the encoding rules for an extended error.

-Sections 1.7 and 2 of this specification are normative and can contain the terms MAY, SHOULD, MUST, MUST NOT, and SHOULD NOT as defined in [RFC2119].
+Sections 1.7 and 2 of this specification are normative.
 All other sections and examples in this specification are informative.